-APPENDIX S1
+\SPH\APPENDIX S1

-SPACING IN THE THREE GROUPS (EXPERIMENT 1)
+\AP1\SPACING IN THE THREE GROUPS (EXPERIMENT 1)

 The purpose of Experiment 1 was to compare the effects of part and whole learning that have equivalent spacing.
 This appendix explains how the trials in the whole, four-item part, and 10-item part learning groups were arranged to ensure that the treatments in the three groups would be matched for spacing.